Beauty

 • hair growth

-If you want to experience the benefits of spermidine without tracking down (and stomaching!) natto, make things a little easier by trying our premium spermidine supplements...
+If you want to experience the benefits of spermidine without tracking down (and stomaching!) natto, make things a little easier by trying our wholly food-derived spermidine supplements...

 2. Green Tea with Polyphenols for Microcirculation, Healthy Skin & Cellulite

-Green tea and in particular matcha, the ceremonial grade green tea used in Japanese temples, are high in amino acids, phytochemicals, enzymes and especially polyphenols, in particular something called epigallocatechins (EGCG) which inhibit free radicals, thereby reducing wrinkles and sagging skin while promoting micro-circulation and overall radiance.
+Green tea and in particular matcha, the ceremonial grade green tea used in Japanese temples, are high in amino acids, phytochemicals, enzymes and especially polyphenols [3].
+They are particularly rich in a type of polyphenol called epigallocatechins (EGCG) which inhibit free radicals, thereby reducing wrinkles and sagging skin while promoting micro-circulation and overall radiance.

 • reduces the appearance of cellulite